Our sector

 The electrification of the energy market is an unstoppable global trend and a necessary step towards transitioning to a safer and more sustainable energy system.
 In a context shaped by the current global energy outlook, Iberdrola is in a privileged position to lead and accelerate the electrification required for a sustainable future.
 Our solid track record, backed by more than 20 years of steady growth in results and dividends, allows us to drive long-term energy development.

-This was confirmed by our Executive Chairman Ignacio Galán at the Capital Markets & ESG Day 2024, where he also announced an investment of €41 billion and the hiring of 10,000 people to accelerate this electrification.
+This was announced by our Executive Chairman Ignacio Galán at Capital Markets Day 2025, where he also highlighted €58 billion of investment and the hiring of 15,000 people to accelerate this electrification.

 Like cross-cutting factors in electrification, other market trends and expectations are beginning to shape the future energy market: